Vinca ispartensis

+Vinca ispartensis is a species of flowering plant.

+Description

+Vinca ispartensis is a subshrub (a type of dwarf plant with a woody base) which dies back to its roots in the winter.

+Taxonomy

-Vinca ispartensis is a species of flowering plant first identified in Isparta Province, Turkey.
-Its discovery was first published in 2015.
+First identified in Isparta Province, Turkey, its discovery was first published in 2015.
 The specific epithet ispartensis indicates its place of discovery, with its etymology being 'ispart' + 'ensis'; the first half is derived from Isparta, and the latter half is Latin for "originating in".

-Vinca ispartensis is a subshrub (a type of dwarf plant with a woody base) which dies back to its roots in the winter.
+Habitat

 It grows in rocky soil, including that rich in minerals containing calcium carbonate.